MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 File -> Open -> Tomogram -> File

+Choose the boxsize according the largest dimension of your target structure.

 Now place your boxes on a couple of slices (e.g. 10).

-Choose the boxsize according the largest dimension of your target structure.
+Do not label only the central slices of your target structure but also the other parts.

 After you did that press